openstack-archive/deb-python-aioeventlet/doc/using.rst

 API
 ===

-aiogreen specific functions:
+aioeventlet specific functions:

 .. warning::
-   aiogreen API is not considered as stable yet.
+   aioeventlet API is not considered as stable yet.

 yield_future
 ------------